 If you agree on the cost of repairs and you proceed to make repair and replacement arrangements, you will submit a final bill to the insurance company for reimbursement.
 However, agreeing on a settlement may require some negotiation.
 Insurance companies are notorious for seeking to undercompensate you when you make a claim, and you may need to appeal.

-Filing a Bad Faith Lawsuit Following a Denied Claim Appeal in TX
+Filing a Bad Faith Lawsuit in Texas

 If your valid claim was denied in bad faith, then your attorney can help you to file a lawsuit.
 Whether your insurance company failed to promptly and properly investigate your claim, denied your claim by citing false reasons, or used misleading policy terms to make a sale and lead you into a false sense of security, the law in Texas is on your side in these matters if your insurer knowingly deceived you.